Phytoplankton: Ecology

-Phytoplankton are crucially dependent on minerals.
-These are primarily macronutrients such as nitrate, phosphate or silicic acid, whose availability is governed by the balance between the so-called biological pump and upwelling of deep, nutrient-rich waters.
-Phytoplankton nutrient composition drives and is driven by the Redfield ratio of macronutrients generally available throughout the surface oceans.
-However, across large areas of the oceans such as the Southern Ocean, phytoplankton are limited by the lack of the micronutrient iron.
+Phytoplankton are crucially dependent on a number of nutrients.
+These are primarily macronutrients such as nitrate, phosphate or silicic acid, which are required in relatively large quantities for growth.
+Their availability in the surface ocean is governed by the balance between the so-called biological pump and upwelling of deep, nutrient-rich waters.
+The stoichiometric nutrient composition of phytoplankton drives — and is driven by — the Redfield ratio of macronutrients generally available throughout the surface oceans.
+Phytoplankton also rely on trace metals such as iron (Fe), manganese (Mn), zinc (Zn), cobalt (Co), cadmium (Cd) and copper (Cu) as essential micronutrients, influencing their growth and community composition.
+Limitations in these metals can lead to co-limitations and shifts in phytoplankton community structure.
+Across large areas of the oceans such as the Southern Ocean, phytoplankton are often limited by the lack of the micronutrient iron.
 This has led to some scientists advocating iron fertilization as a means to counteract the accumulation of human-produced carbon dioxide (CO2) in the atmosphere.
 Large-scale experiments have added iron (usually as salts such as ferrous sulfate) to the oceans to promote phytoplankton growth and draw atmospheric CO2 into the ocean.
 Controversy about manipulating the ecosystem and the efficiency of iron fertilization has slowed such experiments.
+The ocean science community still has a divided attitude toward the study of iron fertilization as a potential marine Carbon Dioxide Removal (mCDR) approach.

 Phytoplankton depend on B vitamins for survival.
 Areas in the ocean have been identified as having a major lack of some B Vitamins, and correspondingly, phytoplankton.

 The effects of anthropogenic warming on the global population of phytoplankton is an area of active research.
 Changes in the vertical stratification of the water column, the rate of temperature-dependent biological reactions, and the atmospheric supply of nutrients are expected to have important effects on future phytoplankton productivity.

 The effects of anthropogenic ocean acidification on phytoplankton growth and community structure has also received considerable attention.
 The cells of coccolithophore phytoplankton are typically covered in a calcium carbonate shell called a coccosphere that is sensitive to ocean acidification.
 Because of their short generation times, evidence suggests some phytoplankton can adapt to changes in pH induced by increased carbon dioxide on rapid time-scales (months to years).

 Phytoplankton serve as the base of the aquatic food web, providing an essential ecological function for all aquatic life.
 Under future conditions of anthropogenic warming and ocean acidification, changes in phytoplankton mortality due to changes in rates of zooplankton grazing may be significant.
 One of the many food chains in the ocean – remarkable due to the small number of links – is that of phytoplankton sustaining krill (a crustacean similar to a tiny shrimp), which in turn sustain baleen whales.